Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 The system does attempt to cope with overlapping rooms as best as possible by making the current room *"sticky"*.
 Each object remembers which room it was in during the previous frame and stays within it as long as it does not move outside the convex hull room bound.
 This can result in some hysteresis in these overlapping zones.

-There is one exception, however, for :ref:`internal rooms<doc_rooms_and_portals_internal_rooms>`.
+There is one exception, however, for `internal rooms<doc_rooms_and_portals_internal_rooms>`.
 You do not have to worry about these to start with.

 How do I create a room?
 ^^^^^^^^^^^^^^^^^^^^^^^

-A :ref:`Room<class_Room>` is a node type that can be added to the scene tree like any other.
+A `Room<class_Room>` is a node type that can be added to the scene tree like any other.
 You can place objects within the room by making them children and grand-children of the Room node.

 How do I define the shape and position of my room convex hull?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^